 None of them think they are in the right place for a relationship.
 They are all focused on their careers and don’t see how they would have the time to fit it in.
 However, that begins to change when Chas and Pace meet Hanna.
 She forms friendships with them and they start to catch feelings.
 Hana is, of course, completely blind to the fact until her friend points it out to her.

 She is getting ready to tell each of them about the other when she makes a rash decision that she feels is better for everyone.
 Hana is working on a deadline to finish her story and working to untangle the mess her life has become.
 When tragedy strikes and everyone jumps into action, Hana realizes what she needed to know all along.

 When the story began I thought I had it figured out.
 I picked my side and that was the Beaux I wanted for Hana.
 But, part way through Allison threw a kink in my plan that I had not expected and I realized I did not have the story all figured out.
 I enjoyed how Allison built the world around the characters and how realistic they felt.
 The Dialogue was spot on and not forced and it flowed well with the overall story.

 I did not want to put the story down.
 When finishing in one sitting was not an option, I messaged Allison complaining that I just wanted to finish instead of being an adult.
 I stayed up way too late (into the early morning) binging the ending and I do not regret a thing.

-About The Writer: Rose Jay Rigby is a fantasy-romance, young adult author who resides in a small suburb of Atlanta with her husband of seventeen years, two children and a crazy miniature pinscher rescue.
+About The Writer: Amber J. Painter is a fantasy-romance, young adult author who resides in a small suburb of Atlanta with her husband of seventeen years, two children and a crazy miniature pinscher rescue.
 When she is not writing, she is homeschooling her kids, wrangling the dog or working at her church.
 Check out her Kindle Vella series The Havoc State.